-Buy them by the bag or come pick your own.
-Either way, our apples make a great fall treat, and the health benefits just can’t be beat!
-We grow and sell Cortland, Macintosh, Liberty, Macoun and Gala apples.
+Buy them ready-picked by the bag or pick your own in the orchard.
+Either way, our apples are a great fall treat, and the health benefits just can’t be beat!
+We grow Cortland, Macintosh, Liberty, Macoun, Honeycrisp, and Gala apples.

-Take a walk through our five-acre orchard, stroll among our 1300 trees, and pick your own beautiful apple.
-We can assure you, there’s nothing like an apple fresh off the tree.
+Take a walk through our five-acre orchard, stroll among our 1300 trees, and pick your own beautiful apples.
+There’s nothing like an apple fresh off the tree!

 Apples are Good For You!